-A Short fable stories with moral lesson : Stories are the best way to educate kids for moral values.
+A Short fables with morals lesson : Stories are the best way to educate kids for moral values.
 A short fables for kids help in learning a valuable lessons through the moral values from the stories.

 EStorybook has such simple short stories for kids, which you may read with your kids when they will ask next time.